ESRS Compliance Framework

 PROCESS

-Designing for integration and scalability.
+Designing for clarity and adoption.

 PROCESS

-Designing for integration and scalability.
+Designing for clarity and adoption.

 To solve this, I: